Python Binary File Guide: Practical Read, Parse, Write

 binary_data = file.read()

-print(len(binary_data)) # Display file size in bytes
+print(len(binary_data)) # Display file size (in bytes)

-3.2 Reading in Fixed-Size Chunks (read(n))
+3.2 Read in Chunks of Specified Byte Sizes (read(n))

 Basic Syntax